title

 Dewey was influenced by the publication of William James' Principles of Psychology, published in 1890.
 James was trained as a medical doctor and developed a philosophy of psychology that connected mental life and behavior with adaptation to one's environment, and James favored the development of psychological theories not readily testable by controlled experiments.
 Dewey participated in the study of psychology connected to his interest in theory of education.

-And Dewey had an interest in epistemology.
-Like James, epistemologically he was a pragmatist -- which he called "instrumentalism."
-It held that the truth or falsity of an idea was to be evaluated by how effectively it explains and predicts as opposed to how accurately it describes reality outside of our heads -- more of the subjectivity detested by Lenin.
+In epistemology, Dewey was a pragmatist, like James.
+What Dewey called "instrumentalism" held that the truth or falsity of an idea was to be evaluated by how effectively it explains and predicts as opposed to how accurately it describes reality outside of our heads.
+This was more of the subjectivity detested by Lenin.
+And Bertrand Russell also objected.
+Russell wrote that he agreed with Dewey on many matters but that he regretted that he was "compelled to dissent" regarding Dewey's theory of knowledge.

 Russell believed that people should consider their ability to ascertain truth with a degree of modesty.
 The perfect model of truth, wrote Russell, is the multiplication table, "which is precise and certain and free from all temporal dross."
 Russell was concerned with maintaining an awareness of "truth" as something independent of human control.
 This, he believed, would help limit an "intoxication of power" that had invaded philosophy and was "the greatest danger of our time."

 Indeed, Mussolini considered himself a philosophical pragmatist.
-And in the 1920s some liberals in the United States praised him with enthusiasm for his hostility to communism and for having made capitalism work, including making trains run on time.
-And in the U.S. was praise for Mussolini having turned back the tide of materialism and anti-clericalism and as having stimulated the virtue of patriotism.
-They saw Mussolini as someone who had grasped an enduring truth.
+And in the 1920s some liberals in the United States praised him with enthusiasm for his having made capitalism work, including making trains run on time.
+And, still on the subject of pragmatism, there was praise in the US for Mussolini having turned back the tide of materialism and anti-clericalism and for having stimulated the virtue of patriotism.
+Before Mussolini was appointed prime minister, his Fascist squads had learned that violence applied against their opponents – socialists and liberals – worked.
+It was a truth about violence limited to circumstances in Italy at the time.
+But Russell was interested in truth beyond some immediate pragmatism.

-Copyright © 2007 by Frank E. Smitha.
+Copyright © 2007-2015 by Frank E. Smitha.
 All rights reserved.